jtiradohernandez/jtiradohernandez/README.md

 - 🔭 Working on Wallapop as QA Engineer
-- 🌱 I’m currently learning Backend with Kotlin and Java
+- 🌱 I’m currently learning Java and AWS
 - 💬 Ask me about Home Assistant